This post may contain affiliate links. See our affiliate disclaimer here.

 In our latest book, we share what it’s like RVing across America—breakdowns, bear encounters, stunning hikes, beachfront camping and all.

 We frequently stay at RV parks.
 However, it really depends on where we are and what we’re doing.
-Like when we’ve spent time out on the west coast, we’ve stayed on a lot of state parks, national parks, or BLM land.
-There aren’t as many places to boondock in the eastern half of America, so we’ve mostly camped at RV parks on the east coast.
+For example, when we spent time out on the West Coast, we stayed at a lot of state parks, national parks, or BLM (Bureau of Land Management) land.
+There aren’t as many places to boondock in the eastern half of America, so we’ve mostly camped at RV parks on the East Coast.

-RV parks have all your basic amenities—bathrooms, showers, laundry, internet (typically slow wifi), and the occasional pool.
-One of the first things we realized early on was the difference between an RV Park vs. a Trailer Park.
+RV parks have all your basic amenities—bathrooms, showers, laundry, internet (typically slow Wi-Fi), and the occasional pool.
+One of the first things we realized early on was the difference between an RV and a trailer park.
 RV parks are places where RVers like us or retirees typically stay.
-A trailer park is… well, what you think of when you think of trailer park.
+A trailer park is… well, what you think of when you think of a trailer park.

-We’ve also been known to occasionally boondock on some national forest land or stay overnight on a winery.
-Although some of our favorite camping is done using a program called Harvest Hosts, which allows us to stay at wineries and breweries all over the country for free.
+We’ve also been known to occasionally boondock on some national forest land or stay overnight at a winery.
+Some of our favorite camping is done using a program called Harvest Hosts, which allows us to stay at wineries and breweries all over the country for free.

-When it comes to the cost of full time RV travel, camping fees are easily the biggest ticket item.
+Regarding the cost of full-time RV travel, camping fees are easily the biggest ticket item.
 Save money on camping with the right RVing memberships.

 4. How long do you typically stay in one place?